rschoon/simplerouter/docs/index.rst

         # complete request
         return response(environ, start_response)

-Alternatively, the ``Router.as_wsgi`` method may be used to do this all for you, so long as you don't need to do any extra processing and aren't using the ``Router`` object within a larger framework:
+Alternatively, the ``Router.as_wsgi`` method may be used to do this automatically, so long as you don't need to do any extra processing and aren't using the ``Router`` object within a larger framework:

 .. code-block:: python